 The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
-Clinical notes were held electronically with patients' radiographs and completed medical history forms inserted directly into the dental care records.
+Clinical notes were held electronically with patients' medical history forms scanned directly into the records.
 The dentists assessed patients' treatment needs in line with recognised guidance.
 The dental care records identified the discussions and advice given to patients in relation to their dental health by the various dental care professionals at the practice.